• About the Author

 14 Friday Dec 2018

-Posted Poetry, What Do You See?
+Posted by Dorinda Duclos in Poetry, What Do You See?

 #poetry, #whatdoyousee, cell phone, dorindaduclos.com, forgotten, Night Owl Poetry, old telephone, poems, sidewalk, telephone booth, writing